-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The new guidance clarifies the principles and develops a common revenue recognition guidance for U.S. GAAP and International Financial Reporting Standards (the "IFRS").
-Under the new guidance, an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To achieve this core principle, an entity shall identify the contract(s) with a customer, identify the performance obligations in the contract, determine the transaction price, allocate the transaction price to the performance obligations in the contract, determine the transaction price, allocate the transaction price to the performance obligations in the contract, and recognize revenue when (or as) the entity satisfies a performance obligation.
-The new guidance is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
+Under the new guidance, an entity is required to recognize an amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+The new guidance is effective for the Company beginning in its first quarter of fiscal year 2018.
 Early adoption is not permitted.
 The new revenue guidance may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
 The Company is currently evaluating the impact of adoption on its financial position, results of operations and disclosures.